MikeBild/racyjs/README.md

 ## How to create a basic React-App?

-Just create a `App.js` in your project root folder.
+Just enter `yarn add react` and create a `App.js` in your project root folder.

 _`App.js`_